ROCm/HIP/docs/tutorial/saxpy.rst

     :sync: linux-amd

-    While distro maintainers might package ROCm so that it installs to system-default locations, AMD's installation packages aren't.
+    While distro maintainers might package ROCm so that it installs to system-default locations, AMD's packages aren't installed that way.
 They need to be added to the PATH by the user.

     .. code-block:: bash